-- Court Duty.
-Any employee shall be granted a leave of absence with pay for 11.6.1. service upon jury, appearance before a court, legislative committee, or other body as a witness in a proceeding involving the federal government, the State of Minnesota, or a political subdivision thereof in response to a subpoena or other direction by proper authority; or attendance in court in connection with the employee's official duties.
+11.6.1.
+Court duty.
+Any employee shall be granted a leave of absence with pay for service upon jury, appearance before a court, legislative committee, or other body as a witness in a proceeding involving the federal government, the State of Minnesota, or a political subdivision thereof in response to a subpoena or other direction by proper authority; or attendance in court in connection with the employee's official duties.
 In the case of jury duty, the employee's compensation from the County during his/her leave shall equal the difference between the employee's regular compensation and compensation paid for jury duty.
-The employee shall provide the Payroll Clerk with the original State of MN check in which the employee received in compensation for jury duty.
-The employee's pay shall be adjusted accordingly or the amount of fees (excluding mileage and day care payments) shall be paid to the County.
+The employee should cash the check received from the State of Minnesota for jury duty compensation (copy of this check must be given to payroll) and then reimburse the County for the amount of the check less any mileage/daycare reimbursement.
 Employees shall return to their regular work duties if released from court duty during their scheduled hours of work if time permits.
-The employee shall immediately inform the Department Head regarding the court duty as soon as known by the employee. - 11.6.2.
-Election Judge.
+The employee shall immediately inform the Department Head regarding the court duty as soon as known by the employee.

+- 11.6.2.
+Election judge.
 An individual who is selected to serve as an election judge pursuant to Minnesota Statute §204B.21, subdivision 2 may, after providing the employee's Department Head with at least 20 days written notice, be absent for the purpose of serving as an election judge.
 The written request to be absent from work must be accompanied by a certification from the appointing authority stating the hourly compensation to be paid the employee for service as an election judge and the hours during which the employee will serve. - 11.6.3.
-School Conference and Activities Leave.
+School conference and activities leave.
 In accordance with Minnesota Statute 181.9412 as may be amended, an employee may use up to a total of sixteen (16) hours without pay during any school year to attend school related activities for an employee's child, provided the activities cannot be scheduled during non-work hours.
 When leave cannot be scheduled during non-work hours and the need for leave is foreseeable, the employee must provide reasonable prior notice of the leave and make a reasonable effort to schedule the leave.
 An employee may substitute any accrued PTO time for any part of the leave under this section. - 11.6.4.
-Bone Marrow or Organ Donations.
+Bone marrow or organ donations.
 Leave for bone marrow or organ donations will be granted in accordance with Minn.
 Stat. § 181.945 and Minn.
 Stat. § 181.9456. - 11.7.
-Parental Leave.
+Parental leave.
 Every employee that works an average of 20 hours or more per week and has been an employee of the County for at least one year is eligible for parental leave upon the birth or adoption of a child consistent with Minnesota Statute §181.941.
 Unpaid parental leave shall be granted for twelve weeks to eligible employees and shall run concurrent with any family medical leave.
 An employee must use accrued PTO time before utilizing hours from his/her sick leave bank (See Section 7).
 When an employee has exhausted all hours of accrued PTO/sick leave for a portion of parental leave, the employee may request an additional period of unpaid parental leave to be granted so that the total of paid and unpaid leave provided does not exceed twelve weeks, unless agreed to by the Employer (See MN State Statute 181.941)